 Health literacy is vital for health, be it living healthy, disease prevention or to achieve the best possible results from medical care.
-We must partner with patients to promote their understanding of their medical condition or disease, the reasons they are being treated, and the appropriate use of their medications and other treatments.

 Health literacy challenges can affect people of all ages, races, incomes and educational levels.
 Some population groups in the U.S. are more vulnerable to low health literacy.
 They include the elderly, people with less than a high school education, people living in poverty, racial and ethnic minorities and people with limited English proficiency.

 External trends driving recognition of health literacy as critical include data transparency, patient advocacy, misinformation (including vaccine hesitancy), and social determinants of health.
 Some policy makers are also beginning to make the link between health literacy and health outcomes, in particular in Europe, and we anticipate this trend will increase.